Our 2020 Classes

 Our Grade 1/2 Classes

-We have 20 students in 1/2M who have all settled nicely into their new class groups and the new routines that we have worked together to set up as a class community.
-As well as Reading, Writing, Language (Spelling, Grammar and Punctuation) and Maths, students also attend specialist subjects in Sport, Kurnai Language, Kitchen/Cooking, ICT, Art and Music.
+3/4M have all settled nicely into their new class groups and the new routines that we have worked together to set up as a class community.
+As well as Reading, Writing, Language (Spelling, Grammar and Punctuation) and Maths, students also attend specialist subjects in Sport, Kitchen/Cooking, Art and Music.

 Our classroom is a friendly, supportive and challenging learning environment, where students have opportunities to explore, be creative, achieve success and strive to become independent learners.

-In the middle school students are given more responsibility for their own learning and time is dedicated to teaching students the skills required to become an independent learner.
+In the middle school students are given more responsibility for their own learning and time is dedicated to teaching students the skills required to become independent learners.
 Students are encouraged to question and analyse what and why they are learning concepts in order to make learning meaningful.

 We believe students learn best when there is an open communication and commitment between the school, the teacher and the family and welcome parents/guardians at any stage during the school day to assist in the classroom.

-Teaching alongside Carey in our senior classrooms this year is our Grade 6 teacher, Jarryd Floyd.
-This is Jarryd’s fifth year at Paynesville Primary School.
-Carey and Jarryd work together, planning and teaching all the senior school students in joint, open plan classrooms.
+One of our Grade 5/6 teachers this year is Jarryd Floyd.
+This is Jarryd’s sixth year at Paynesville Primary School.
+Jarryd and Erin (see below) work together, planning and teaching all the senior school students in joint, open plan classrooms.

 The senior school students have settled well into their new classes and are working together to ensure a positive learning environment for everybody.
-Within the Grade 5 and 6 classrooms, students are exposed to subjects such as Reading, Writing, Language (Spelling, Grammar and Punctuation) and Mathematics.
-In addition to this, students also attend specialist classes in sport, Kurnai (local Indigenous language), ICT, cooking, gardening and art.
+Within the Grade 5/6 classrooms, students are exposed to subjects such as Reading, Writing, Language (Spelling, Grammar and Punctuation) and Mathematics.
+In addition to this, students also attend specialist classes in Sport, Kitchen/Cooking, Gardening, Music and Art.

 In the senior school, a high importance is placed on reinforcing student’s learning at home.
 For this reason, home-learning goes home with the students every Monday and is due back on Fridays.
 The support of parents and carers is much appreciated, as they can ensure the students complete it and hand it back on the Friday, so it can be marked over the weekend and the next week’s home learning can be prepared.